Essential Nutrients for Hydroponic Gardening Success

 Role in Plant Growth

-Microelements, including Iron (Fe), Manganese (Mn), Boron (B), Copper (Cu), Zinc (Zn), Molybdenum (Mo), and Chlorine (Cl), are required in smaller amounts but are equally essential.
-They play various roles, from chlorophyll formation to enzyme functions.
+Microelements such as Iron (Fe), Manganese (Mn), Boron (B), Copper (Cu), Zinc (Zn), Molybdenum (Mo), and Chlorine (Cl) are needed in small quantities but are vital for enzymatic reactions and physiological functions.

 Signs of Deficiency or Excess